leadedge/Spout2/SPOUTPANEL/readme.md

 SPOUTPANEL

-SpoutPanel is a utility program that will be activated by Spout receiver to select the sender to be received.
+SpoutPanel is a utility program that can be activated by Spout receiver to select the sender to receive from.
 The path for SpoutPanel.exe is established by using SpoutSettings or opening the application once.
+Receivers will then open that version.

+"Select" - select the sender to receive from
+"Refresh" - refresh the list if snders have been aded or removed while SpoutPanel is open.

+Option buttons

-The sender texture button brings up sender details and diagnostics.
+The sender texture description is a button that brings up sender details and diagnostics.

-Computer type (Laptop/Desktop) and name.\
-Sender program and sender name.\
-Windows Graphics performace preference if set and preferred graphics adapter\
-Graphics adapter used by the sender.\
-Share mode (Texture or CPU).\
-Texture details.\
-Sender information.\
-Sender application path.

-Click "Copy" to save them.
+"Copy" - save to the clipboard.
+"Logs" - open the folder containing Spout application logs